 The darkest time of the year is prime time for “hygge,” one of those Danish words that doesn’t translate very well but is somewhat akin to coziness.
 Hygge can be anything from playing a board game with the family in front of the fireplace, reading a good book curled up under a woolen blanket on the couch, or having a sumptuous hot chocolate after returning from the sledding hill.
 And lighting candles – oodles of candles – not so much to fight the darkness, but to make the most of it.

-Any time is a good time for a bonfire (unless your area is prone to wildfires, of course), and it’s a great way to celebrate the winter solstice.
+Any time is a good time for a bonfire (unless your area is prone to wildfires or if there’s a fire ban in place, of course), and it’s a great way to celebrate the winter solstice.
 A bonfire brings two things to the table that are in short supply this time of the year: Heat and light.
 No wonder so many kids love them.
 Bring out the marshmallows and invite some friends; it’s winter!

 According to Old World folklore, trolls, gnomes, fairies and other imaginary forest critters are out en masse this time of the year.
 Pick a book or legend on this topic and create a simple living space for some of the critters in the woods or your backyard.
 For our family, building a troll house has become a cherished and much anticipated Christmas tradition that motivates the whole family to get outside during the cold and dark season.